hc-tcg/hc-tcg/API.md

 -   `id` The card's ID.
 -   `winrate` Winrate.
 -   `deckUsage` Percentage of decks it's included in.
--   `gameUsage` Percentage of games it's included in.
+-   `gameUsage` Percentage of games that either player uses the card.
+-   `averagePlayers` The average number of players that use the card in each game.
+-   `encounterChance` The chance of playing a game where your opponent uses the card.
 -   `averageCopies` Average copies of a card in decks that it's included in.

 **Query Parameters**